 Background: In 2019, a key climate justice bill was passed by Colorado's legislature, House Bill 19-1261 Climate Action Plan to Reduce Pollution.
 The Bill directs the Air Quality Control Commission to consider and adopt GHG emission reduction rules, including identifying communities disproportionately impacted by climate change to both address the climate crisis and reduce pollution in those communities.
-"The statute directs the Commission to consider and prioritize the benefits of regulatory compliance... to disproportionately impacted communities... [and] requires that impacts of potential rules on [these communities] be evaluated and that stakeholder input be solicited on advantages of different regulatory measures".
-16
+"The statute directs the Commission to consider and prioritize the benefits of regulatory compliance... to disproportionately impacted communities... [and] requires that impacts of potential rules on [these communities] be evaluated and that stakeholder input be solicited on advantages of different regulatory measures" (Colorado Air Pollution Control Division, Department of Public Health & Environment, 2023).

-After passage of the legislation, the agency's Climate Change Program developed a Climate Equity Framework "The Framework is a guidance document that outlines ways the state can build equity considerations into the greenhouse gas reduction rulemaking process to help achieve better outcomes for disproportionately impacted communities in Colorado".17
+After passage of the legislation, the agency's Climate Change Program developed a Climate Equity Framework "The Framework is a guidance document that outlines ways the state can build equity considerations into the greenhouse gas reduction rulemaking process to help achieve better outcomes for disproportionately impacted communities in Colorado" (Colorado Air Pollution Control Division, Department of Public Health & Environment, 2023).